MorganKryze/ConsoleAppVisuals/docs/articles/create_element.md

 - ConsoleAppVisuals library: 3.0.0 or later
 - Having looked at the project from the [Introduction section](/introduction/index.html)

+## Setup workspace

+We will take the example project of the [Introduction section](/introduction/index.html).

-Here is the file structure of the project:
+As a reminder, here is the file structure of the project:

 ```bash
 Example_project  <-- root